apache/incubator-datalab/USER_GUIDE.md

 ![Notebook libs_status](doc/notebook_libs_status.png)

 **Note:** If package can't be installed you will see "Failed" in status column and button to retry installation.
-If such packages are several, you will see button "Retry all".
+If several packages have been failed to install, you will see button "Retry all".

 --------------------------
 ## Stop Notebook server <a name="notebook_stop"></a>